TechnoSparks/Better-SMC/README.md

   - Click "Continue" in the GUI
   - Kill Minecraft or close it
   - Relaunch again.
 If there are still remaining errors, repeat!
 Otherwise enjoy the game
+- MultiMC will always sync to this repository on launch.
+If you'd like to disable this behaviour, disable "Custom commands" in the Instance's settings.

 ### Other launchers
 **Auto update is not possible**